rubiagatra/swe-for-ds/README.md

 ### Installation

 1.  **Install UV:** UV is used for managing project dependencies.
-Follow the instructions for your platform from the [UV repository](insert link to UV repo here).
+Follow the instructions for your platform from the [UV](https://docs.astral.sh/uv/getting-started/installation/).

 2.  **Clone the repository:**

     ```bash
-    git clone [repository URL]
+    git clone git@github.com:rubiagatra/swe-for-ds.git
     ```

 3.  **Navigate to the project directory:**

     ```bash
-    cd [project directory]
+    cd swe-for-ds
     ```

 4.  **Install project dependencies using UV:**